 The party day came.
 Eden had invited 30 people and 20 of them said they would come.
 She told them she did not drink but they could bring their own drinks if they wanted.

-Whey they all left and we finished cleaning the balcony (which did not take much because the last guests helped clean up before they left), Eden was so excited and happy.
+Whey most of the friends left, the last guests helped clean up (what?!).
+Later, as we finished cleaning the balcony, Eden was so excited and happy.
 She hugged and kissed us happily and said, “Thank you for insisting.
 I had a great time and everyone said they had a great time too.
 I’m happy I had this party”.

 Weeks later, she was still excited and happy and thanked us again every day.
 We think next year is going to be easier…